hamzasalahds/Electricity_Consumption_in_TN/README.md

 - Combined sector: Smoothed variations with errors as low as 1.21% in February, but still challenged by seasonal extremes

-- Model achieved an RMSE of ~291,000 kWh for residential forecasts

 ## Recommendations